 Is it good for weight loss?

 The short answer: Yes.
-The slightly longer one: This “diet” wasn’t intended for weight loss, though you will see losses as you eat better and eat less, especially if you specifically design your daily meal plan with fewer calories.
+The slightly longer one: This “diet” wasn’t intended for weight loss, though you will see losses as you eat healthier food, especially if you specifically design your daily meal plan with fewer calories.
 One study found that adults who followed the DASH diet lost more weight in a span of 24 weeks than those who adhered to other low-calorie diets.
 Check out these 37 diet secrets from nutritionists.

 Are there any other benefits to following the DASH diet?

-Aside from lowering blood pressure, the DASH diet can lower cholesterol levels, as well as reduce your risk for cancer, metabolic syndrome, diabetes, and heart disease.
-According to research from Rush University Medical Center, it can also decrease your risk of developing depression by 11 percent.
+Aside from lowering blood pressure, the DASH diet can lower cholesterol levels, as well as reduce your risk for cancer, metabolic syndrome, type 2 diabetes, and heart disease.
+According to research from Rush University Medical Center, it’s also associated with a decrease in your risk of developing depression.
 The researchers emphasized that more studies are needed to confirm this benefit.

 So what exactly will I be eating on the DASH diet?

 Instead of outlining an approved list of foods, the DASH diet focuses on the number of servings in different food groups.
-That said, you’ll generally be shifting your focus from meats, dairy, and unhealthy treats to whole fruits and veggies, with the other stuff sprinkled in.
+That said, you’ll generally be shifting your focus from meats, dairy, and treats to whole fruits and veggies, with the other stuff sprinkled in.
 What does that translate to for a real meal?
-If you’re following a 1,600-calorie-a-day diet, your menu might look like this sample day from the Mayo Clinic:
+If you’re following a 1,600-calorie-a-day diet, your menu might look similar to this sample day:

-- Lunch: spinach salad made with 4 cups of fresh spinach leaves, 1 sliced pear, 1/2 cup canned mandarin orange sections, 1/3 cup slivered almonds, 2 tablespoons red wine vinaigrette; 12 reduced-sodium wheat crackers; 1 cup fat-free milk
+- Lunch: spinach salad made with 4 cups of fresh spinach leaves, 1 sliced pear, 1/3 cup slivered almonds, 2 tablespoons balsamic vinaigrette; 1/2 cup cooked, chilled quinoa; 1 cup fat-free milk

-- Snack (anytime): 1 cup fat-free, low-calorie yogurt; 4 vanilla wafers
+- Snack (anytime): 1 cup fat-free, low-calorie yogurt; pumpkin seeds, 1 cup of grapes

 What foods do I need to eliminate from my diet?

 This probably won’t come as a huge shock to you, but you’ll be cutting back on the guilty pleasure stuff: candy, cookies, salty snacks, soda, alcohol, and processed foods.
 DASH actually does allow limited sweets, but only about five servings per week.
-(The Mayo Clinic offers some delicious recipes that adhere to the diet.)
-One thing to remember, stresses the Cleveland Clinic, is that sodium lurks in unlikely places—such as salad dressings, cold cuts, bread, and cereal—so you’ll need to become an expert label-reader.
+One thing to remember, is that sodium lurks in unlikely places—such as salad dressings, cold cuts, bread, and cereal—so you’ll need to become an expert label-reader.
 Check out these 50 healthy-eating tips that will surprise you.